 - A. New hires will be placed on the salary schedule according to their law school graduation year.
 The Employer may increase placement for recruitment reasons.
-The Employer will inform the Union in writing when such recruitment and/or retention increases are granted. - B. The Employer may increase an employee's step within the salary range to address issues related to recruitment or retention.
+However, an increased step placement for new hires will not ordinarily be approved absent compelling recruitment needs.
 The Employer will inform the Union in writing when such recruitment and/or retention increases are granted.
+New hires placed at a higher step than their graduation year will receive a one (1) step increase to base salary annually on their annual increase date until they reach the top step of the salary range.
+Such an increase may not result in a salary greater than the maximum step of the salary range. - B. The Employer may increase an employee's step within the salary range to address issues related to retention.
+The Employer will inform the Union in writing when such retention increases are granted.
+Employees placed at a higher step than their graduation year for retention purposes will receive a one (1) step increase to base salary annually on their annual increase date until they reach the top step of the salary range.
 Such an increase may not result in a salary greater than the maximum step of the salary range.